 Is there anyone who should avoid taking diphenhydramine during pregnancy?

-A single human report and animal data have suggested that the combination of temazepam (a benzodiazepine) and diphenhydramine may increase the chance for stillbirth or infant death shortly after birth.
-It is unknown if this interaction will occur with all benzodiazepines.
-Women taking benzodiazepines should talk with their health care provider before taking diphenhydramine.
+A single human report and animal data have suggested that the combination of two medications: temazepam (a benzodiazepine) and diphenhydramine may increase the chance for stillbirth or infant death shortly after birth.
+It is unknown if this interaction will occur with all medications in the benzodiazepine class.
+Women taking benzodiazepines should talk with their health care provider before taking diphenhydramine during their pregnancy.
 For more information, see the MotherToBaby fact sheet on benzodiazepines at: https://mothertobaby.org/fact-sheets/benzodiazepines-pregnancy/pdf/.

 Can I breastfeed while taking diphenhydramine?

 Diphenhydramine has not been well studied for use in breastfeeding.
 However, it is likely that some of the medication would pass into the breastmilk.
 In addition, because diphenhydramine can cause sleepiness in adults, it may do the same for the baby.
-If you need to take an antihistamine regularly, ask your health care provider if a non-sedating one may work on your symptoms.
+If you need to take an antihistamine regularly, ask your health care provider if a non-sedating one would work for your symptoms.

 Two studies with women who used an antihistamine (not just diphenhydramine) while breastfeeding reported their babies were irritable, sleepier, and/or slept less.

 Be sure to discuss any medications you are taking and your options for breastfeeding with your health careprovider as well as the baby’s pediatrician.

 What if the father of the baby takes diphenhydramine?

-There is no evidence that suggests that a man’s diphenhydramine use would cause any problems for conceiving or problems during pregnancy.
+There are no studies looking to see if a man’s diphenhydramine use would cause any problems for conceiving or problems during a partner’s pregnancy.
 In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at: https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.